lostisland/faraday/docs/middleware/request/authentication.md

 top_link: ./list
 ---

-The `Faraday::Request::Authentication` middleware allows you to automatically add an `Authorization` header to your requests.
-It also feature 2 specialised sub-classes that provide useful extra features for Basic Authentication and Token Authentication requests.
+The `Faraday::Request::Authorization` middleware allows you to automatically add an `Authorization` header to your requests.
+It also features 2 specialised sub-classes that provide useful extra features for Basic Authentication and Token Authentication requests.

 ### Any Authentication